MicrosoftDocs/visualstudio-docs/mac/multi-caret-editing.md

  [!INCLUDE [Visual Studio for Mac](~/includes/applies-to-version/vs-mac-only.md)]

 Multi-caret editing allows you to add _n_ number of insertion points at a single time.
-When in multi-caret mode, you can add additional carets to your document either via mouse clicks or via keyboard commands.
+When in multi-caret mode, you can add additional carets to your document either with mouse clicks or keyboard commands.
 The primary caret is denoted by a red cursor, while the secondary carets present in a light-blue color.
 Multi-caret edit mode can be disabled via the `ESC` key.

 ## Enabling multi-caret editing

 ### Keyboard

 You're able to enable multi-caret mode via the keyboard in several ways.
-The following table provides the keyboard shortcuts available to enter specific modes of multi-caret editing:
+The following table provides the keyboard shortcuts available to enter specific modes of multi-caret editing. `⌥` is the Option/Alt key, and `⇧` is either Shift key.

 | Hotkey  | Action                        |
 |---------| ------------------------------|